Permanent residence pathways for Hong Kong residents: Assessing the application against the public policy eligibility requirements

 Official language proficiency

-The applicant must provide the results of a language test approved by IRCC that shows the applicant meets the minimum language level of 5 for each of the 4 language skill areas (listening, speaking, reading and writing) for either the
+The applicant must provide the results of a language test approved by IRCC that shows they meet the minimum language level of 5 for each of the 4 language skill areas (listening, speaking, reading and writing) for either the

 - Canadian Language Benchmark (CLB) in English